itsJensin/Malachite-Tracker-Cases-For-Mochi/README.md

 /// Insert image of battery wires stripped

 2. Put some solder onto the end of the soldering iron, then rub the wire tips into the solder to prepare them for joining.
-If you have access to soldering flux, this will make it easier
+If you have access to soldering flux, dipping the tips in this will make it easier for the solder to bind.
 <sup>This part isn't essential, but it will allow the wire to bond with the PCB with much less hassle.</sup>

+3. Place your iron onto one of the power plates on the PCB, then till with some solder once it is hot enough for it to take.
+<sup>You can place a drop of flux onto the pad to help it take the solder.</sup>